Time to Pack Up

 We were very, very early and had about 3 hours to kill in the airport.
 San Francisco isn’t the largest terminal I’ve been to and the shopping didn’t last long, so after walking to one end and having a coffee, we walked halfway back and bought a couple of souvenirs for our friends James & Emma who had been looking after the house for us.
 We then settled down in one of the hotel bars and began to work our way through our few remaining cash dollars.
 We had enough for a couple of beers and a couple of cokes each, and plenty of time to drink through them.

 The bar is one of the ones which shows sports on big screens, so that the punters have something to do and something to talk about.
 It stops you getting depressed while waiting for your plane.
-On this day, we got the twin delights of watching a San Francisco Giants game on one screen, and an English Premiership game from the previous afternoon on another.
-We can’t remember who the Giants were playing, but the Premiership game was Liverpool vs Newcastle Utd.
+On this day, we got the twin delights of watching a San Francisco Giants game on one screen, and an English Premier League game from the previous afternoon on another.
+We can’t remember who the Giants were playing, but the Premier League game was Liverpool vs Newcastle Utd.

 We’d never watched English football with an American commentary before ( or since ) and it was a little weird.
 The commentator had the strange opinion that the English season on his channel didn’t really start until they’d been to their first game at Anfield.
-This is a strange notion for we English (unless you’re a Liverpool fan), because Liverpool haven’t been the best team in England for many years.
+This is a strange notion for we English (unless you’re a Liverpool fan).
+They hadn’t been the best team in England for many years.
 Nevertheless, it proved to be the typical Liverpool / Newcastle encounter with lots of enthusiastic tackling.

 And that was it.
-The flight home was uninteresting and uneventful in the way that a 10 hour flight should be.
+The flight home was uninteresting and uneventful in the way that a 10-hour flight should be.
 The car was where we had left it 23 days before, and it started the first time.
-The drive home was uneventful and when we got home we had a massive pile of laundry to do, and a bucket load of films to get developed.
+The drive home was uneventful.
+When we got home we had a massive pile of laundry to do, and a bucket load of films to get developed.
 You have been looking at some of the photos as you’ve been ploughing through this diary.